inickt/inickt.github.io/blog/2014/11-24/racism-from-ferguson.md

 >justice system is corrupt

 Probably, but so is our government.
 Changes do need to be made and this helps them become more aware of what needs to be changed.
+We will never know what truly happened on that day.
+Many witnesses were interviewed, and all had different views.
+See [Rashomon Effect](http://en.wikipedia.org/wiki/Rashomon_effect)

 >brown was black, wilson was white: no case. but what about the opposite?